digital-work-lab/templates/readme.md

 # Templates for IS

--   Describe how to develop templates
+-   Describe how to develop templates (important for word reference documents: modify the pandoc template instead of including other word documents)
 -   Mention the position of templates in the manuscript production process
 -   Descibe things to consider when using the templates (general and template-specific checklists)